Posted on : April 16, 2019 by Clinic One on Vaccination

-Do you need an Measles, Mumps and Rubella (MMR) vaccine for your children, yourself or your friends in Kathmandu Nepal?
+Do you need a Measles, Mumps, and Rubella (MMR) vaccine for your children, yourself, or your friends in Kathmandu Nepal?

 One of the Recommended Vaccines

 CDC recommends that people get an MMR vaccine to protect against measles, mumps, and rubella.

 Children should get two doses of MMR vaccine, starting with the first dose at 12 to 15 months of age, and the second dose at 4 through 6 years of age.

 Teens and adults also should also be up to date on their MMR vaccination.

 Children may also get MMRV vaccine, which protects against measles, mumps, rubella, and varicella (chickenpox).
 This vaccine is only licensed for use in children who are 12 months through 12 years of age.

 Who Should Get MMR Vaccine?